International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 So, let me just put some – a little bit in context.
 When you look at the year-over-year margin profile for the business, if you take the currency impact out, which is probably 80 basis points, if you take out the effect of the unplanned expenses that I mentioned earlier, which is probably 70 basis points at the margin level, so if you – absent those two factors, our margin year-over-year will be slightly positive.

 So, your cost-to-serve element, there's different components.
 Andreas talked about the Flavors side of it.
-If I look at the compound side for Fragrances, the smaller customers, we have less from a cost-to-serve standpoint because more of that business is going to come off of our – out of our bank and we have less of a creative demand related to local and regional customers.
+If I look at the compound side for Fragrances, the smaller customers, we have less from a cost-to-serve standpoint, because more of that business is going to come off of our – out of our bank, and we have less of a creative demand related to the local and regional customers.

 Jonathan Feeney - Consumer Edge Research LLC